Sandcrawler: Production

 The prefabricated movie set of the sandcrawler was shipped from England and took special effects expert John Stears and his crew four days to move it 30 mi into the Tunisian desert.
 It was two stories tall and 90 ft long when it was fully assembled, with the caterpillar tracks being almost twice as tall as a person, and covered in sand and mud to give them a "used" look.
 The night before the scene with the Jawas was to be shot, a sandstorm blew apart the set, and it took a day to put it back together and an additional day to shoot the scene.
 Afterwards, it was transformed into a burned-out hulk, taking another day.

-The construction of the sandcrawler piqued the interest of the Libyan government, who sent inspectors across the border to make sure it was not an actual military vehicle of some kind.
+The construction of the sandcrawler piqued the interest of the Algerian government, who sent inspectors across the border to make sure it was not an actual military vehicle of some kind.